justingreerbbi/wordpress-oauth-server/readme.txt

 Contributors: justingreerbbi
 Donate link: http://justin-greer.com/
-Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, SSO Requires at least: 3.7
+Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, SSO Requires at least: 3.9
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 2.0.0
+Stable tag: 3.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This project is an OAuth 2.0 compatible authentication method for WordPress.
+This project is an OAuth 2.0 compatible authentication provider using WordPress.

 == Description ==

-WP OAuth allows your WordPress site become a SSO authentication endpoint as well has allow to you tie in 3rd party apps and software that requires login.
+WordPress OAuth Server allows your WordPress site to become an authentication endpoint as well has allowing to you tie in 3rd party apps and software that requires login.

 = Supported Grant Types =

-* Authentication Code
+* Authentication Code/Implicit
-* Implicit
 * User Credentials
 * Client Credentials
 * Refresh Token

-WP OAuth Server does not currently support `Jwt Bearer` or `Crypto Tokens`.
+WordPress OAuth Server does not currently support `Jwt Bearer` or `Crypto Tokens`.

 == Installation ==

-1. Upload `wordpress-oauth` to the `/wp-content/plugins/` directory or use the built in plugin install by WordPress
+1. Upload `oauth-provider` to the `/wp-content/plugins/` directory or use the built in plugin install by WordPress
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Click 'Settings' and then 'permalinks'.
 Then simply click 'Save Changes' to flush the rewrite rules so that OAuth2 Provider
 1. Your Ready to Rock